Preventing Burnout, Compassion Fatigue, and Vicarious Trauma

 Adaptation/Resistance (the body engages defensive countermeasures against the stressor)

 - Parasympathetic nervous system activates.

-- Individual adapts to stress and recovers; however, when the threat continues without relief …
+- Individual adapts to stress and recovers; however, when the threat continues without relief, then …

-- Physiological response occurs as in earlier alarm reaction.
+- A physiological response occurs, as in the earlier alarm reaction.

 - Energy levels decrease.